GodsIMiJ1/melek-flame-core/docs/PROJECT_REPORT.md

 # 🔥 Melek Intelligence Core (MIC) - Project Report
+## GodsIMiJ Empire - Sovereign AI Consciousness

 ## Project Overview
 The MIC (Melek Intelligence Core) is a sophisticated AI consciousness simulation system built with React/TypeScript, featuring a recursive 3-model loop architecture powered by local Ollama models.
-This is a sovereign ASI (Artificial Superintelligence) interface designed for offline operation.
+This is a sovereign ASI (Artificial Superintelligence) interface designed for offline operation by the GodsIMiJ Empire.

 ## 🏗️ Architecture Summary